pinout-xyz/Pinout.xyz/src/en/overlay/pi-poe.md

 * Over temperature protection
 * High efficiency (up to 87%) regulated output
 * Input voltage 36-56V, output voltage 5V, output current 10-1300mA, max output power 6.5W
-* Onboard ATtiny 13A microcontroller for power management functionality
+* On-board ATtiny 13A microcontroller for power management functionality
 * Leaves all unused GPIO free for use with other add on boards

-The onboard optional jumper toggles the power functionality:
+The on-board optional jumper toggles the power functionality:

 * Jumper on.
 The Pi PoE will power on after holding the power button for two seconds
 * Jumper off.
 The Pi PoE will power on as soon as you apply power from your injector